Skip to main content

 • Misclassification remains a key risk

 We see many issues stemming from outdated or incorrect classifications, often identified years later.
-We encourage our clients to periodically review classifications and ensure rationale is carefully documented.
+We encourage our clients to seek advice from Walkers law firm's Regulatory & Risk Advisory group, periodically review classifications and ensure rationale is carefully documented.

 • Focus on accuracy and timely reporting